abuna1985/leetcode-javascript-algorithms/easy/2-palindrome-number/README.md

 |:------------:|:-----------:|:-------:|:------------:|
 | Accepted     | 11510/11510 |  148 ms |    51.8 MB   |

+**Big O Time Complexity**: 0(n)

-So that obviously worked, but it didn't feel like the most efficient solution.
+**Note:** So that obviously worked, but it didn't feel like the most efficient solution.
 There had to be some way to mathematically reverse the numbers.

 ### Second Attempt